smokephisticated/smokephisticated/pages/bongs/bongs.md

 *In fact,* nowadays you're just one split-second Google search away from shopping for *millions* of bongs and water pipes from all over the world...
 But where does one even begin to browse?

 **Save yourself** from sifting through shady hit-or-miss websites.
-Accidentally settling for a cheaply made bong that was worth 1/6 of what you paid is all too easy to do if you're not sure what to look for...
+Accidentally settling for a cheaply made bong that was worth 1/6 of what you paid is all too easy to do if you're not sure what to look for.

 That's the purpose behind this guide - to direct stoners toward quality products in an honest and straight-forward manner.